-Within school, we have a number of staff with additional training in challenging behaviour, ASD, Team Teach, Intensive Interaction, early communication, manual handling etc.
+Within school, we have a number of staff with additional training in a wide range of areas including but not limited to, challenging behaviour, ASD, Team Teach, SEND teaching and learning, Intensive Interaction, early communication, manual handling.

-We provide training and advice to other schools in order for them to best meet the needs of their pupils (behaviour, Team Teach, Manual Handling etc.).
+Fox Wood has a comprehensive Outreach Offer and provides training and advice to other schools in order for them to best meet the needs of their pupils (behaviour, Team Teach, Manual Handling).